TEAMuP-dev/audacitorch/README.md

 ## Example - Waveform-to-Waveform model

-Here's a minimal example for a model that simply boosts volume by multiplying the incoming audio by a factor of 2.
+Here's a minimal example for a model that simply boosts volume by multiplying the incoming audio by a given gain factor, passed.

 We can sum up the whole process into 4 steps: